vespolina/syncer/README.md

 $this->syncManager->execute(array('invoice'));
 ```

-The service adapter needs to implement abstract methods fetchEntities, fetchEntity and transformEntityData.
+The service adapter needs to implement abstract methods *fetchEntities* , *fetchEntity* and *transformEntityData*.

-fetchEntities downloads the entities from a remote service and creates for each remote entity an EntityData instance.
+*fetchEntities* downloads the entities from a remote service and creates for each remote entity an EntityData instance.
 This instance contains the name of the entity (eg. 'invoice'), the remote identification (eg. zoho id '234324') and raw entity information (eg. xml or json data).

 The service adapter can then register additional dependencies to be resolved.
 For instance the zoho invoice entity requires the zoho customer entity.